 Give this easy to make gluten-free blueberry keto coffee cake a try.
 The sugar-free cake layer is topped with cream cheese, blueberry, and cinnamon streusel layers.

 We just picked over ten pounds of blueberries so I was looking for a yummy way to bake some of them up.
-I already made a keto blueberry cheesecake so I searched for something a little different.
+I already made a keto blueberry cheesecake and blueberry cheesecake muffins so I searched for something a little different.